-Leasing activity has continued to improve in our submarkets in which demand is driven primarily by growth in the technology and life sciences industries.
-This is particularly true in the San Francisco Central Business District ("CBD"), Silicon Valley, Cambridge, Massachusetts and suburban Boston submarkets, and we remain optimistic about the long-term operating fundamentals in all of our markets.
 Our portfolio is concentrated in markets and submarkets where businesses are oriented on new ideas, such as technology, advertising, media and information distribution (often referred to as "TAMI"), mobility, life sciences and medical devices, and these segments of the economy are expanding and leasing additional office space.
+This is particularly true in the San Francisco Central Business District ("CBD"), Silicon Valley, Cambridge, Massachusetts and suburban Boston submarkets where we are seeing increasing levels of leasing activity.
 However, there continue to be headwinds against more rapid improvements in the overall office business.
-The strongest force is densification, which occurs as businesses seek less traditional layouts that cater to more collaborative work environments and fit people more efficiently into less space.
-We are also seeing moderate levels of new construction in our markets accommodating both growing tenant sectors and tenants seeking more efficient space utilization, and the resulting increase in supply presents challenges for increasing our occupancy and the rents we can realize.
+The strongest force is densification, which occurs as businesses seek to cater to more collaborative work environments and fit people more efficiently into less space.
+In addition, markets such as Washington, DC and, to a lesser extent, midtown Manhattan that are more reliant on traditional tenants, such as government, financial services and law firms, are experiencing relatively lower levels of activity and growth.
+We are also seeing new construction in our markets accommodating both growing tenant sectors and tenants seeking more efficient space utilization.
+This may result in an increase in supply and create challenges for us to increase our occupancy and the rents we can realize.
+Despite these challenges, we remain optimistic about the long-term operating fundamentals in all of our markets.